 This functionality is quite similar to Slack Connect, which leads us to our next point on the different features available on Slack Connect versus Teams Connect...

-Comparing Microsoft Teams Connect to Slack Connect
+Differing Microsoft Teams Connect from Slack Connect

 Teams Connect comes after Slack shared channels were introduced in 2017 at the Frontiers developer conference.
 Slack shared channels allowed two organizations to work under one channel, giving users the opportunity to send direct messages, upload files, use integrations, and even start calls.